taw00/manuscript-css/README.md

   more complete solution.
 Obsidian is more useful as a [Zettlekasten](https://en.wikipedia.org/wiki/Zettelkasten) application for management of your ideas, thoughts, and mental bookmarks.
 It's pretty slick.
   Check it out.
-As a markdown editor, it's okay.
+As a markdown editor, it's merely okay.
 But it too can open files for edit in a text editor of your choosing.
 - [GhostWriter](https://ghostwriter.kde.org/): great editor.
 It previews
   manuscript-formatted markdown incorrectly, but exports to HTML just fine.
   It's a half solution.
 It also had writer-friendly features like focus mode,